elaragts/EGTSWebUI/readme.md

 ## Overview

-EGTSWebUI serves as a Web UI for Nijiiro JPN36 designed specifically for managing **user customization features** and **game access codes authentication**.
+EGTSWebUI serves as a Web UI for Nijiiro JPN36 designed specifically for managing **user customization features** and **access code authentication**.
 It handles user data, game sessions, and various customization settings for the desktop version of the game, allowing users to personalize their experience while ensuring secure login and data management.

 ## Features